Drivers Education in Colorado - Physical Classroom Vs. Online Education

-At Freedom Drivers Ed, we understand that there is confusion surrounding the differences of a physical classroom education and virtual classroom education as it pertains to our 30 hour permit course.
+At Freedom Drivers Ed, we understand that there is confusion surrounding the differences of a physical classroom education and online education as it pertains to our 30 hour permit course.
 We want to explain the differences so you have a clear understanding and can make the best decision for your student.

 Over many decades of serving Colorado teens and their parents through the licensing period, we have come to realize that the majority of driving schools are simply in this industry to provide services that meet state requirements for licensing.
 The state of Colorado only requires logged time for 30 hour permit course and 6 hours of behind the wheel, what is actually being taught and how is not regulated and changes dramatically from school to school.

-Before we jump into the differences between a physical classroom and virtual classroom, we would like you to answer this question: what is the purpose of drivers education?
+Before we jump into the differences between a physical classroom and an online course, we would like you to answer this question: what is the purpose of drivers education?
 For us, the purpose of drivers education is to equip students and parents with a life saving skill set, that when practiced into habit, significantly lowers their students risk of a crash or ticket.
 The purpose of drivers education is NOT to simply meet logged classroom or drive time (window shield time) to meet state requirements.

 What is actually being taught and the method of delivering curriculum matters immensely for your students success.